Accelerated Mobile Pages: Decline

+In May 2020, Google announced intention to update Google Search ranking criteria to remove artificial ranking inflation for AMP pages and to allow non-AMP pages to appear in Top Stories section in Search.
+In April 2021, Google clarified that the new criteria would gradually roll out starting in mid-June 2021 and the new criteria would remove AMP as an SEO criterion in favor of page loading speed and other "page experience" metrics.
+In search results, the Top Stories list will no longer be restricted to AMP pages, and AMP pages will no longer be distinguished by an icon.

 Starting in 2021, support for AMP was discontinued in some apps.
-In November, Twitter updated its developer guidelines to say that "We're in the process of discontinuing support for this feature"; the Twitter mobile apps for Android and iOS simply load the non-AMP versions of webpages.
-In April 2021, Google removed AMP as an SEO criterion in favor of page loading speed and other "page experience" metrics.
-In search results, the Top Stories list will no longer be restricted to AMP pages, and AMP pages will no longer be distinguished by an icon.
+In November, journalist noticed that Twitter quietly updated its developer guidelines to say that "We're in the process of discontinuing support for this feature"; the Twitter mobile apps for Android and iOS simply load the non-AMP versions of webpages.

-On April 20, 2022, Brave Browser rolled out new features to automatically bypass AMP pages.
+On April 20, 2022, Brave browser rolled out a feature to automatically bypass AMP pages.
 Also on the same day, DuckDuckGo announced that they will also automatically bypass AMP pages on their DuckDuckGo browser and on their DuckDuckGo Privacy Essentials browser extension.

 On November 29, 2023, Ghost announced the removal of AMP in a coming update.
 Listed reasons for removal are that web development has grown beyond needing AMP, Google is no longer using it as a ranking factor, bad user experience, and decreased adoption.